zombethan1019YT/Pokemon-Randomizer-Log-Tracker/README.md

    Click a Pokémon name in the list to view its details and image on the right.

 5. **Classify Pokémon**
-   When selecting a Pokémon from the log for the first time, a prompt will ask if it’s your Pokémon or an enemy.
+   When selecting a Pokémon from the log for the first time, a prompt will ask if it’s your Pokémon or an enemy's.
 This classification helps organize your history.

 6. **Search Pokémon**
    Use the search box at the top to type a Pokémon’s name and press Enter or click Search.